 PROS: You have a lot of creative freedom with Flavors!
 Free users can choose from about 50% of the design templates, backgrounds, colours, fonts and effects.
 You also have the option of connecting your professional social networks or websites to your page.
 That way, employers can find you elsewhere online.
 Say you’re a professional writer, you can connect your blog to your Flavors page so that recruiters can see examples of your work.

-The Premium version offers a comprehensive set of stats, a contact form, customizable URL, and makes your website mobile friendly for just $20 per year.
+The Premium version offers a comprehensive set of stats, a contact form, customisable URL, and makes your website mobile friendly for just $20 per year.
 Which is much less than some of the monthly premium memberships we’ve seen so far.

 If you have a real flair for web design, you can also edit the meta descriptions to make your website more searchable on the web.

 CONS: Despite the flexibility of the design, Flavors only huge flaw is that basic analytics aren’t available to free users.
 So, even if you do create a stunning CV, you aren’t quite able to see if it’s converting recruiters.
 Your CV is also its own website and can’t be downloaded which may present problems as your current employers will be able to find this page by searching for it.